acatone-git/Alternative_DS_Layouts_CubeXX/README.md

 - On the Cube XX, press the Menu Key (M) and use the Left/Right Arrows to cycle through the various layouts.

+# Change Backgrounds

+- On the Cube XX, press the Menu Key (M) and the Y key to cycle through the options (White / Grey / None)

 # Credits & Thanks

 - Reddit User u/Thraeg : [https://www.reddit.com/user/Thraeg/](https://www.reddit.com/user/Thraeg/)